SUN, SKIN SCIENCE

 Sun damage (also known as photodamage) of the skin can either be acute like sunburn, or chronic like the gradual changes of the skin caused by an accumulation of sun exposure throughout your life.
 Chronic photo damage results in either a cosmetic change in the skin's appearance, such as fine and coarse wrinkles, or changes that are of medical and health concerns, such as pre-cancerous lesions.
 The sun rays can also change skin through freckles, discolored areas of the skin and more.
 There's very strong evidence that ultraviolet light is the cause of many of the changes associated with the premature signs of aging skin.

-What's the Difference Between UVA & UVB Rays?
+What's the Difference Between UVA & UVB Rays

 There are two types of UV rays - UVA and UVB - both of which can harm your skin.
 UVA rays penetrate deep into the layers of the skin and leads to premature signs of aging, which include fine lines and wrinkles.
 UVB rays are the primary cause of sunburn, because they penetrate the outer layer of skin and cause damage to skin cells.
 Too much exposure from either UVA or UVB rays can play a part in causing skin cancer.1 It's important to use sunscreen protection year-round, because the amount of UVA stays relatively constant throughout the year, and also exceeds the amount of UVB rays in both summer and winter.
 Even on a cloudy day, 80% of the sun's UVA rays may pass through clouds.
 What's more, when it comes to tanning beds, it's important to know that tanning beds work by emitting primarily UVA rays, which penetrate deep into the skin.

-What can you do to protect your skin against UVA and UVB rays?
+What can you do to protect your skin

 Because SPF measures protection against sunburn caused primarily by UVB rays, be sure your sunscreen protects against UVA rays as well by choosing products that provide both UVA and UVB protection.
 These are usually labeled "broad spectrum," and are available as body and face sunscreens as well as daily moisturizers.